BND Hamburger Icon

 Why EQ skills are important in the workplace

-When employers seek top performers, research shows that they should start by looking at emotional intelligence.
-Benjamin said research by Harvard University, the Institute for Health and Human Potential, and many others have determined that emotional intelligence counts for twice as much as IQ and technical skills combined in determining who will be a star performer.
+When employers seek top performers, research shows that they should start by looking at EQ.
+Benjamin said research by Harvard University, the Institute for Health and Human Potential, and many others has determined that EQ counts for twice as much as IQ and technical skills combined in determining who will be a star performer.

 Here’s a look at the factors that make a potential employee’s EQ so important.